 94. Research from Accenture reveals this data: For every dollar, a company invests in training, it will receive an estimated 353% ROI, which is around $4.53 in return.

 95. The quality of sales training is very important.
 An unfortunately high 26% of sales professionals claim that their sales training is ineffective.

 96. According to The Bridge Group, an average company will spend between $10,000 and $15,000 hiring a person, but only $2,000 a year in sales training.

 98. The Training Industry found that without systematic, ongoing learning and reinforcement, 84% of what was initially learned is lost within 90 days.

 99. According to findings from Aberdeen Research, 52% of poor-performing firms do not take the time to measure the impact of sales training on company success.

 100. Some salespeople cannot deliver results right away.
 Accenture found that 5% of sales professionals take 10 months or longer to contribute to company goals.

 101. 46% of sales reps didn’t originally intend to become sales professionals.
 Therefore, many junior sales reps require significant amounts of training.

 102. Training customization is very important.
 McKinsey discovered that leading organizations are twice as likely to customize training according to specific sales roles.

 We hope these statistics give you the power to inspire and motivate your own sales team.
-The right knowledge is one thing, of course, but you’ll also need to offer the appropriate suite of tools to your team.
+The right knowledge is one thing, of course, but you’ll also need to offer the appropriate suite of tools to your sales teams.
 If you start your free UpLead trial today, you’ll push your results higher than ever.